I am an amateur photographer based in the West of Scotland and live with Lynn in Glasgow.</>

 In my view, one of the defining statements in modern photography is that “you cannot really appreciate your photography until you actually print your photos”.
 Even in this digital age, nothing beats the sheer beauty of a large framed print on display on a wall.

 Sharing my printed and mounted photos with friends and colleagues at work to get their views on potentials submission to camera club competitions actually resulted in my first sale, a colour enlargement of the moon shining across the Firth of Clyde.

-Not only did this photograph win the “night scene” competition at the camera club, but astoundingly, I sold a framed print to someone unknown who was colour blind but absolutely loved this predominantly blue tinted photo after seeing it lying on my desk at work.
+Not only did this photograph win the “night scene” competition at the camera club, but astoundingly, I sold a framed print to someone unknown who was colour blind but absolutely loved this predominantly blue tinted photo after seeing a print lying on my desk at work.

-My main camera is Fuji X-Pro2 with various prime lenses ranging from 14mm to 90mm and a versatile 18-55mm zoom lens with image stabilisation ranging from 10mm to 200mm.
+My main camera is Fuji X-Pro2 with fast prime lenses ranging from 14mm to 90mm and two versatile zoom lenses with image stabilisation ranging from 10mm to 200mm.
 The 100-400mm is on my shopping list.

 In addition to my main kit, I often use a variety of film cameras covering 35mm (Nikon F and FM SLR’s with various Nikkor AIS lenses), medium format (6x6cm Rolleiflex TLR) and large format (4×5″ Sanderson in the picture that I recently sold).